Bethenny Frankel, 49, Flaunts Tight Physique In Fruit-Themed Bikini: ‘Sun’s Out, Cherries Out’

 “You look so happy B,” another added.
 “See you can have it all.”

-And as so often happens with her recent posts, many of the commenters implored her to return to the Real Housewives series.
+As so often happens with her recent posts, many of the commenters implored her to return to the Real Housewives series.
 Frankel announced last year that she was leaving the popular franchise, saying during an appearance at Yahoo Finance’s All Markets Summit that she wanted to work on some new projects and had to go with a gut feeling to leave the reality show.

-Fans have still hoped that she might reconsider, leaving many comments on her cherry bikini photo imploring her to return.
+Fans have still hoped that she might reconsider, leaving many comments imploring her to return.

-“Come back to RHONY,” one person wrote.
+“Come back to RHONY,” one follower commented.

 “We need you back on tv!” another said.

 Frankel is making the most of her coronavirus-impacted summer, taking plenty of opportunities to get into revealing swimwear and show off for her followers.
 Earlier this month, she wore a tie dye-inspired swimsuit as she posed by the poolside, and again took to Instagram to show off.
-Like the snap posted on Friday, this one attracted some viral interest, with many comments about her fit figure and more requests for her to come back to the Real Housewives of New York.
+Like the snap posted on Friday, this one attracted a lot of interest, with many comments about her fit figure and more requests for her to come back to The Real Housewives of New York City.